 Please join Ms. Nickolich for our bi-weekly connect meetings Thursday evenings at 6:00pm.
 This is an opportunity to stay current with everything happening at Clarendon and to ask questions.
 We hope to see you Thursday the 10th at 5:00PM.
-We also scheduled a second one this Friday at 7:30AM to discuss transitioning back to in person after fall break. #StrongerTogether September 10th @ 5PM
+We also scheduled a second one this Friday at 7:30AM to discuss transitioning back to in person after fall break. #StrongerTogether

-Keep up on everything that is happening at Clarendon on ClassDojo, Facebook, and Instagram contest was held in August, with Zagiri Grijalva's drawing selected as the winner.
+September 10th @ 5PM September 11th @ 7:30AM September 24th @ 5PM contest was held in August, with Zagiri Grijalva's drawing selected as the winner.
 We can't wait to see our new cougar spirit shirts!